FawazSalman/Cybersecurity-portfolio/README.md

 # Fawaz Salman - Cybersecurity Portfolio

 ## 👋 Introduction
-I am a second-year ICT student at Häme University of Applied Sciences (HAMK), Finland, actively pursuing a career in cybersecurity.
+I am a third-year ICT student at Häme University of Applied Sciences (HAMK), Finland, actively pursuing a career in cybersecurity.
 My interest in cybersecurity was solidified through academic coursework and hands-on learning, including the Google Cybersecurity Certificate, where I developed a strong foundation in security principles, risk awareness, and incident analysis.

 I am particularly drawn to the analytical and human-centered side of cybersecurity, where communication, documentation, ethical decision-making, and collaboration are just as important as technical skills.
 I enjoy investigating security problems, understanding how incidents occur, and learning how organizations protect sensitive data and maintain compliance.